thebohemian/dmx-graphql-cooking/README.md

 # Data Model and Autotyping for the DMX cooking show case

-This plugin implements all topic types and association types needed for the cooking showcase used on the [DMX Demo Server](https://demo.dmx.systems) and in the webcast and in the [DMX Modeling Tutorial](https://vimeo.com/393512831)".
+This plugin implements all topic types and association types needed for the cooking showcase used on the [DMX Demo Server](https://demo.dmx.systems) and in the webcast and in the [DMX Modeling Tutorial](https://vimeo.com/393512831)" (though slightly different here).
+It also provides autotyping for associations related to dish instances.

 ## Download